mit-pdos/mailbot/README.md

 Want to get e-mail notifications when changes are pushed to a repository?
 I'm your bot.

-First, give me access by adding me (`mit-pdos-bot`) as a read-only collaborator on your repository.
+First, give me access by adding my team (the "Bots" team) with read-only permissions on your repository.
+If you're trying to use me for a non-PDOS repository, invite the `mit-pdos-bot` user directly, and ping Jon to manually accept the invitation.

 Then register your repository by creating a new `.repo.sh` file in my repository.
 Give your file a simple name that identifies this